Celebrate your achievement with fellow graduates, family, and friends

 Arrive early

-Doors to the Jack Simpson open 30 minutes prior to the ceremony.
-Guests are expected to arrive 15–30 minutes before the ceremony begins.
+Doors to the Red and White Club will be open at 4:45 pm and close at 5:45 pm.
+Guests are expected to arrive at least 20 minutes before the ceremony begins.

 During the ceremony